equinor/appsec-threatmodeling-101-workshop/slides/content/outro.md

 <hr>

-⏰ We timebox for 5,75 minutes and then share.
+⏰ We timebox for 5 minutes and then share verbally.

 ---
 <!-- .slide: data-background-image="./content/images/appsec-icon.svg" data-background-size="7%" data-background-position="right 2% top 2%"-->